Fastlane (2019): SmackDown

+On the following episode of SmackDown, Daniel Bryan teamed up with Erick Rowan to take on Mustafa Ali and Kevin Owens in a winning effort.

-On the following episode of SmackDown, The New Day (Big E, Kofi Kingston, and Xavier Woods) confronted Vince McMahon and Kingston asked what he had to do to get a WWE Championship match.
+Also on SmackDown, The New Day (Big E, Kofi Kingston, and Xavier Woods) confronted Vince McMahon and Kingston asked what he had to do to get a WWE Championship match.
 Mr. McMahon stated that Kingston was not championship material, but if he could defeat Randy Orton, Samoa Joe, Cesaro, Sheamus, and Rowan in a gauntlet match the following week, he would receive a WWE Championship match against Daniel Bryan at WrestleMania 35.
+Kingston managed to do so, but after the match, McMahon stated that Kingston would be going to WrestleMania if he could defeat another opponent.
+He also banned Big E and Woods from ringside and wished Kingston luck.
+That final opponent was the WWE Champion himself, who defeated Kingston.
+On the March 26 episode, The New Day teased leaving WWE, and McMahon stated that Kingston would only get his WWE Championship match at WrestleMania 35 if Big E and Woods won a tag team gauntlet match, which they subsequently did.
+Kingston and Bryan then signed the contract for their title match on the final SmackDown before WrestleMania.

 Shane McMahon addressed his attack on The Miz.
 He said that he was tired of being used and that he enjoyed beating up Miz and wanted to do it again at WrestleMania 35.
 He then scheduled a match between himself and Miz for WrestleMania 35.
+The match was then stipulated as a Falls Count Anywhere match.

-Randy Orton compared his WWE career to that of AJ Styles' career on the indies, including Styles' time in Ring of Honor and TNA.
-After further insults between the two, Styles challenged Orton to a match at WrestleMania 35.
+Randy Orton compared his WWE career to that of AJ Styles's career on the indies, including Styles' time in Ring of Honor and TNA.
+After further insults between the two, Styles challenged Orton to a match at WrestleMania 35, and Orton accepted.

 Sonya Deville faced Asuka in a non-title match.
 A similar incident occurred with the ring apron, but this time with Mandy Rose causing Deville to trip on it, causing her to lose the match.

 Becky Lynch claimed that she had used mind games on Ronda Rousey, essentially tricking her into getting Lynch back into the WrestleMania match.
 Charlotte Flair then came out and claimed that neither Lynch or Rousey would be relevant without her and that she was "Ms. WrestleMania".
+Flair then defeated Asuka to win the SmackDown Women's Championship on the March 26 episode of SmackDown.
+This turned the women's championship match at WrestleMania 35, which was announced as the first ever women's match to main event WrestleMania, into a Winner Takes All match for both the Raw and SmackDown women's championships.

 Samoa Joe and Andrade teamed up to face R-Truth and Rey Mysterio in which Mysterio pinned Joe.
 Joe then attacked Truth after the match.

-Daniel Bryan teamed up with Erick Rowan to take on Mustafa Ali and Kevin Owens in a winning effort.
+The following week, Mysterio announced that he would be facing Joe for the United States Championship at WrestleMania 35.